Tim1119/Tim1119/README.md

 ---

-### 🌱 Core Values
+### 🌱 How I Work

-- Simplicity > cleverness
+- Keep it simple
-- Readable code > smart code
+- Write code others can read
-- Systems that scale with people, not ego
+- Build things that don't break
-- Continuous improvement
+- Always learning

 ---